-It is fairly astonishing that she didn’t need to think about it because becoming miraculously pregnant was going to cause her some real problems.
+It is surprising that she didn’t need to think about it for longer before saying yes because becoming pregnant whilst unmarried was going to cause her some real problems in her culture.

-In Mary’s culture, sex outside of marriage was forbidden and so Joseph (her fiance) wouldn’t marry her and neither would anyone else.
+In Mary’s culture, sex outside of marriage was forbidden and so if she was found to be pregnant, Joseph (her fiance) wouldn’t marry her and neither would anyone else.
 Also, her family and friends would reject and turn away from her as well.
-There was no welfare state and women in her society were very much looked down upon as second class citizens.
+On top of this, there was no welfare state and women in her society were very much looked down upon as second class citizens.
 Ultimately if she was unable to marry or stay with her family then she was going to struggle to survive.

-In saying yes, Mary was opening up herself to rejection and perhaps even death but she still says yes!
+In saying yes, Mary was opening up herself to rejection and perhaps even death but she still says yes to God.

 Mary’s willingness to live in disgrace in the eyes of her community is completely inspiring and challenging.
-Her faith in God in that moment was unwavering, in saying yes she was trusting in Him to care for her and her son.
+Her faith in God in that moment was unwavering to the point that in saying yes she was trusting in Him to miraculously care for her and her son.

 How about us?

-Are we willing to follow Jesus only if he asks us to do easy things or are we willing to accept that serving him might have a cost?
+Are we willing to follow Jesus, only if he doesn’t ask us to do difficult things or are we willing to accept that serving him might come at a cost?

 What dream, vision or calling does God want to place in us?
-Perhaps, like a child God wants to plant it in us and to allow it time to grow and mature before it becomes a reality that everyone can see.
-Will we allow God to call us even if that calling involves hardship and pain?
+Will we allow God to call us to a difficult path and will we follow, even if that calling involves hardship and pain?

-May Mary inspire us to have the confidence to say yes to God as he continues to be at work in this world.
+I hope that Mary will inspire us to have the confidence to say yes to God as he continues to be at work in this world.

 This is a part of a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.
 You can look at the other advent reflections by clicking here.